yusuke-sforzando/q-lako/README.md

 ### Prepare `.env` and `.env.gpg`

-Write the API Key to `.env` and encrypt it.
+Write the API Key and Flask secret key to `.env` and encrypt it.
 Keep your passphrase in a secure location like [YubiKey](https://www.yubico.com).

 1. Prepare `.env`